PRIEWIENV/sleepysim/README.md

-# A Sleepy Consensus Simulater
+# SleepySim - A Sleepy Consensus Simulater

 ## TO ALL DEVELOPERS
 #### If you change the API, please log it in Changelog.txt, and explain if necessary